CSC207-UofT/course-project-tut0201-007/phase1/design_document.md

 ### **Controller**: controllers.CommandLineInterface

-The main method of our program lies in the controllers.CommandLineInterface class.
+The main method of our program lies in the CommandLineInterface class.
 User input is collected, and calls to Scheduler are made based on this input.
 Scheduler is a use case class that calls on other use case and entity classes, subsequently returning schedules meeting user criteria to the controllers.

 ### **Use Case**: workers.Scheduler, CourseGenerator, workers.APIWorker, filters.Filter Interface

 Scheduler takes courses and criteria specified by the user, generates all course schedules satisfying this criteria, then returns them.
 Scheduler calls Filter classes in order to filter courses not satisfying some criterion.
 Scheduling occurs with the strategy design pattern so that if the user has a certain priority for a course, schedules are generated that prioritize each course.

-CourseGenerator is called by Scheduler/(**our future controllers**) and instantiates entities.Course objects representing the user's courses.
+CourseGenerator is called by Scheduler/(**our future controllers**) and instantiates Course objects representing the user's courses.
 It does so by calling APIWorker to retrieve data from the U of T API.
 The CourseGenerator then creates Sessions and TimeSlots (ok this seems like it's doing too much), adding these Objects to the list of Sessions each course has.

-Different filters.Filter objects are instantiated based on the criteria a user provides for their scheduler.
+Different Filter objects are instantiated based on the criteria a user provides for their scheduler.
 The filters are called during schedule generation in order to verify whether a particular schedule meets a user criterion.
 It main purpose is to check a schedule and return true/false.

 APIWorker takes course codes and gets their information from the U of T API.
 This allows CourseCreator to create representations of the courses that is useful to our software.